 Side effects of the flu vaccine are generally minor, per the CDC, and may include soreness and mild swelling where a shot was given, headache, fever, muscle aches, nausea and fatigue.

 The flu vaccine can't infect you because vaccines are made with flu viruses that are either dead or weakened, or they may use proteins from the virus, according to the CDC.
 "It has no potential to harm.
-It basically gives a body or immune system a little map," Dr. Naseer explains.
+It basically gives a body or immune system a little map," Dr. Naseer says.
 "It teaches an immune system to be ready for an influenza virus."

 Myth 4: I Got the Vaccine and Then I Got the Flu, So It Doesn’t Work